faqs

 What is mastering?

 Mastering (or pre-mastering) is the process of preparing a track or album for its final destination medium.
-This means ensuring that things will sound as good as possible on the widest variety of sound reproduction equipment, sequencing and preparing CDs for final album releases, providing an error-free master copy of such CDs, and in the case of vinyl, ensuring that a track can be cut to vinyl with no problems.
+This means ensuring that things will sound as good as possible on the widest variety of sound reproduction equipment; ensuring masters meet streaming platform recommendations; sequencing and preparing CDs and vinyl for final releases; providing an error-free master copy of such CDs; and in the case of vinyl, ensuring that a track can be cut to vinyl with no problems.
 Mastering an album also involves making all the constituent tracks sound consistent as a single project.

 How does SC Mastering work?

-For online mastering, simply send us a message via our contact form, and we will reply with details of how to transfer your tracks to us along with payment details.
+For online mastering, simply send us a message via our contact form, and we will reply with details of how to transfer your tracks to us.
 Once everything is ready to go, we will master your tracks and return them as promptly as possible.

 How long will it take for my tracks to be mastered?